 Jost Hermand (1930-2021)

-If you wish to commemorate Jost’s enormous contributions to German Studies, please consider a donation in his memory to the Jost Hermand Graduate Fund at the University of Wisconsin Foundation
+If you wish to commemorate Jost’s enormous contributions to German Studies, please consider a donation in his memory to the Jost Hermand Graduate Fund or the Jost Hermand Professorship Fund at the University of Wisconsin Foundation.

 Stephen Brockmann, President of the International Brecht Society (Pittsburgh)